Customer Journey Research for Installation

 Tools and Test Equipment for Installers

-Repeat-purchase category with on-site brand exposure as a key touchpoint.
-Journey research here focuses on trial, peer recommendation, and wholesaler stock depth.
+Repeat purchase with on-site brand exposure.
+Focus on trial, peer recommendation, and wholesaler stock depth.

 Note: This is a portion of the subsectors and product categories we cover within installation journey research.